kisalchandula/VortexManager/README.md

-Here’s a detailed and professional template for the GitHub README of your **VortexManager** project.
-You can customize it further based on specific details about the project.

----

 # VortexManager

 VortexManager is an innovative application designed to efficiently manage and process geospatial and environmental data.
 With powerful tools and a user-friendly interface, it is tailored for professionals and researchers working in geospatial analytics, environmental management, and related fields.